Johnny Hon: China

 Hon is a member of the 12th Heilongjiang Provincial Standing Committee, Chinese People's Political Consultative Conference (CPPCC).
 He is a former Member of the 10th Heilongjiang Provincial CPPCC, the 11th Heilongjiang Provincial CPPCC, and a former Member of the 6th Yunfu Municipal Committee, CPPCC as well the 5th Yunfu Municipal Committee, CPPCC.

 Further, Hon is an Economic Adviser for a number of local governments within China, including the People's Government of Jilin Province and the People's Government of Yuyao City in Zhejiang Province.

 Grenada

-Hon is the Ambassador-at-large for Grenada and the Honorary Consul of Grenada in Hong Kong.
+Hon served two terms as the Honorary Consul of Grenada in Hong Kong and the country's Ambassador-at-large.

 Hong Kong SAR (China)

-Hon has been a long-standing member of the New People's Party (NPP) in Hong Kong since it was established in 2011 by Regina Ip Lau Suk-yee GBS JP, and was appointed as a Vice Chairman of the Party in January 2019.
+Hon was previously a member of the Central Committee of the New People’s Party New People's Party (NPP) and was involved from the time it was established by Regina Ip Lau Suk-yee GBS JP in 2011, he also held the role of Vice Chairman of the Party from January 2019 to June 2023.